LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 ![image](https://user-images.githubusercontent.com/60980933/125847575-06ce48c0-43df-4cc0-8130-5af7b728b18c.png)

 This was due to a typo in the request where I forgot to include an underscore before meta in line 4.

 ![image](https://user-images.githubusercontent.com/60980933/125846876-f1aa9a5d-0d24-457f-a763-412850ae5e5f.png)

 `_meta` field is a space used to include any notes that you want as a reference.
-It can be tips about common bug fixes or any info about your app that you want to include.
+It can be tips about common bug fixes or info about your app that you want to include.

 The `_meta` field is completely optional.
-For our use case, it is not necessary so I have removed the meta field from Part 4 repo since this issue came to my attention.
+For our use case, it is not necessary so I have removed the `_meta` field from Part 4 repo since this issue came to my attention.

 Sincere apologies to anybody who has encountered that error while following along and thank you to @radhakrishnaakamat for catching the error!!